Skip to main content

 Aggregating on datetime fields

 Fields of type datetime are handled the same way as any numeric field.
-However, all values in the requests such as intervals, offsets, bounds, and range boundaries need to be expressed in microseconds.
+However, all values in the requests such as intervals, offsets, bounds, and range boundaries need to be expressed in milliseconds.

-Histogram with one bucket per day on a datetime field. interval needs to be provided in microseconds.
-In the following example, we grouped documents per day (1 day = 86400000000 microseconds).
+Histogram with one bucket per day on a datetime field. interval needs to be provided in milliseconds.
+In the following example, we grouped documents per day (1 day = 86400000 milliseconds).
 The returned format is currently fixed at Rfc3339.

 Request